Religion in Singapore: Bahá'í Faith

-New religious movements

 Brahma Kumaris

-The Brahma Kumaris are a millenarian spiritual movement that originated in Hyderabad, Sindh in modern-day Pakistan in the 1930s.
-Founded by spiritualist and medium Lekhraj Kripalani, originally a follower of the Vaishnavite Vallabhacharya sect, the movement is known for the prominent role played by celibate women in it, and purports to teach an ancient form of meditation known as Raja Yoga.
-The group has since distanced itself from its Hindu roots, preferring to use the language of New Age and personal growth movements to draw students.
-Followers believe in an imminent "End of the World" situation that is slated to happen before 2036 but in more recent teachings, leaders have downplayed many of the apocalyptic prophecies of the destruction of the planet revealed earlier.
-Many of the group's beliefs, referred to as "The Knowledge", are largely kept hidden from outsiders.
+The Brahma Kumaris are a millenarian Hindu new religious movement that originated in Hyderabad, Sindh in modern-day Pakistan in the 1930s.
+Founded by Lekhraj Kripalani.
+The group has since distanced itself from its Hindu roots, preferring to use the language of New Age.
 The Singapore Brahma Kumaris Centre operates out of its Hindoo Road location in Little India.

 Christian Science

 Christian Science is a non-trinitarian Christian new religious movement developed by Mary Baker Eddy who argued in her 1875 book Science and Health that sickness is an illusion that can be corrected by prayer alone.
-She founded the Church of Christ, Scientist in 1879 with 26 followers.
-The church is known for its Pulitzer Prize-winning newspaper, the Christian Science Monitor.
-In Singapore, the church holds weekly Sunday Services at The Regent Hotel on Cuscaden Road.
+She founded the Church of Christ, Scientist in 1879.
+In Singapore, the church holds weekly Sunday services at The Regent Hotel on Cuscaden Road.

+Datuk Keramat

+The Datuk Keramat cult that exists among the Chinese in Malaysia, as a fusion of Chinese folk religion and Malay cult of keramats, is also present in Singapore.
+Na Tuk Kong or Datuk Gong are local guardian spirits worshipped by its adherents.